Occupational Therapy Asst

 Occupational Therapy is a health care service that uses activities that are personally fulfilling to help people to learn skills they need in order to live as independently as possible.
 This may include direct intervention, providing consultation to family members, providing adaptive equipment or working with employers.
 Occupational Therapy Assistants provide services independently, in collaboration with other members of the health care team or with the supervision of a therapist.
 An Occupational Therapy Assistant may work with a wide variety of individuals of various ages and disabilities or specialize in a particular area such as pediatrics, hand function, geriatrics, and assistive technology.
 Graduates may also work as activity directors in long-term care facilities, adult day care centers and senior centers.

 If you are motivated, dedicated, creative and a hard worker, then you have what it takes to become an Occupational Therapy Assistant.
 An Occupational Therapy Assistant needs a strong background in the biological sciences, behavioral sciences, and math.
 An appreciation for art, an enjoyment of arts and crafts, and creativity provide a good base for an Occupational Therapy Assistant.
-An Occupational Therapy Assistant is expected to be able to handle stressful situations, problem solve, communicate clearly, and make multiple decisions in regards to care and intervention during the course of the day.
+An Occupational Therapy Assistant is expected to be able to handle stressful situations, problem solve, communicate clearly, and make multiple decisions in regards to care and intervention.

 It also takes dedication to assist individuals and work with other health care providers as a team to provide optimal Intervention.
 Occupational Therapy Assistants generally work during the day time hours but may be required to work evenings and weekends, depending on the needs of the facility and recipients of service.